ramses-antibiotics/snomedizer/README.md

 -   residents of other Member Countries and low-income countries are also eligible.
 More information can be found on the [SNOMED International website](https://www.snomed.org/snomed-ct/get-snomed).

+### Licence

+Copyright © 2020 University College London

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Funders